 - broke the law, or

 - is a child in need of supervision

-If the officer chooses not to release the minor, the minor goes to juvenile court.
-Then the judge’s decides whether to continue detaining the child, or release them with or without conditions.8
+If the officer chooses not to release the minor, they go to juvenile court.7 Then the judge decides whether to continue detaining the child, or release them with or without conditions.8

 After the child is apprehended, the district attorney (prosecutor) decides whether to file a petition in juvenile court alleging the child of either: